Warrior1119/hubot_welcome_members/README.md

 `< TBD:  insert sample run screenshot >`

 You can examine the source code of these two bots under the `/scripts` directory, where you can add your own bot scripts written in Javascript.

-## Stable Versions

-This demo uses [Hubot][hubot] v3 and [Rocketchat.Chat adapter][hubot-rocketchat]
-v2, using the new [Rocketchat Node.js SDK][[sdk] for Rocket.Chat instances
-0.60.0 onward.

-Versions of `hubot-rocketchat` prior to v2 are incompatible with Hubot v3

-Due to the v1 adapter's use of Coffeescript, extending classes in es6 javascript is troublesome.

-This bot is written in es6 and intended to run on node v8+.
-To run a bot on older versions of node would require compiling with babel to use the full es6 feature set.

-Older versions of the adaptor (v0.*) are also incompatible with more recent versions of Rocket.Chat (v0.35+).
-Please report an issue if you find specific version mismatches and we'll update this document.

 ## More Details